NSPT estimate of the improvement coefficient $c_A$ to two loops

-Bearing this in mind and going back to Eq.(\ref{mqimp}), in PT $m_{imp}$ can be expanded as where coefficients $m_{imp}^{(i)}$ will depend on the coefficients $c_A$ and $c_{SW}$ and on the kinematic parameters $a$, $N_S$, $N_T$, $\theta$ as well as on the time coordinate $n_0$ of site $n$ in Eq.(\ref{mqimp}) --- there is no dependence with respect to the spatial coordinates of $n$ because of the translational invariance along the corresponding directions. $m_{imp}$ should also depend on the boundary fields $C_k,C_k',\rho,\bar{\rho},\rho',\bar{\rho}'$: however, fermionic boundary fields will be set to zero after derivatives in Eq.(\ref{OP}) are computed while fields $C_k(\vec{n})$ and $C_k'(\vec{n})$ will be fixed to $0$ for every $\vec{n}$ (so that $W_k(\vec{n})=W_k'(\vec{n})=1$).
+Bearing these observations in mind, in PT the product $m_{imp}L_S$ can be expanded as where coefficients $m_{imp}^{(i)}$ will depend on the coefficients $c_A$ and $c_{SW}$ and on the kinematic parameters $a$, $N_S$, $N_T$, $\theta$ as well as on the time coordinate $n_0$ of site $n$ in Eq.(\ref{mqimp}) --- there is no dependence with respect to the spatial coordinates of $n$ because of the translational invariance along the corresponding directions. $m_{imp}$ should also depend on the boundary fields $C_k,C_k',\rho,\bar{\rho},\rho',\bar{\rho}'$\footnote{It is worth stressing that the dependence of the bare PCAC quark mass on both the kinematical parameters and, in particular, the boundary fields referred to below Eq.(\ref{mqimp2}) is a pure lattice artifact.
+In the continuum, such mass is solely determined by a Ward identity.}: however, fermionic boundary fields will be set to zero after derivatives in Eq.(\ref{OP}) are computed while fields $C_k(\vec{n})$ and $C_k'(\vec{n})$ will be fixed to $0$ for every $\vec{n}$ (so that $W_k(\vec{n})=W_k'(\vec{n})=1$).
 The last choice will be motivated later on.

-Since infinite-volume mass counterterms are subtracted up to two loops and since every quantity does not carry any dimension, both $m_{imp}^{(i)}$ --- with $i=1,2$ --- can be expanded in $a$ out of dimensional analysis as where dots denote terms of higher order in $a$ and all coefficients $d_{1,\ldots}^{\ \!\!(i)}$ depend on $c_A$ and $c_{SW}$ --- such dependence will be left implicit to ease the notation.
-By setting $N_T=2N_S+1$, $n_0=N_S/2$ (as in~\cite{Luscher:1996vw}) and by keeping $\theta$ fixed, the resulting mathematical setup is such that the terms on the r.h.s. of the previous formula can be collected into one as By comparing Eqs.(\ref{mhata}) and (\ref{mhat}), it should be evident that an expansion in powers of $a$ is equivalent to an expansion in powers of $N_S$.
-Bearing this observation in mind and recalling that we aim at $\emph{O(a)-}$improvement, coefficients $c_{SW}^{(i)}$ and $c_A^{(i)}$ in Eqs.(\ref{CSW}) and (\ref{CA}) can be determined up to two loops as follows: with the setup outlined above, the PCAC quark mass is first measured for several values of $N_S$, then it is fitted vs. $1/N_S$ and $c_{SW}$ and $c_A$ are finally determined by requiring the coefficient $d^{\ \!\!(i)}_{1}$ in Eq.(\ref{mhat}) to be compatible with zero.
+Since infinite-volume mass counterterms are subtracted up to two loops and since the product $m_{imp}L_S$ does not carry any dimension, both $m_{imp}^{(i)}L_S$ --- with $i=1,2$ --- can be expanded in $a$ out of dimensional analysis as where dots denote terms of higher order in $a$ and all coefficients $d_{1,\ldots}^{\ \!\!(i)}$ depend on $c_A$ and $c_{SW}$ --- such dependence will be left implicit to ease the notation.
+By setting $N_T=2N_S+1$, $n_0=N_S/2$ (as in~\cite{Luscher:1996vw}) and by keeping $\theta$ fixed, the resulting mathematical setup is such that the terms on the r.h.s. of the previous formula can be collected into one as By comparing Eqs.(\ref{mhata}) and (\ref{mhat}), it should be evident that an expansion in powers of $a$ is equivalent to an expansion in powers of $1/N_S$.
+Bearing this observation in mind and recalling that we aim at $\emph{O(a)-}$improvement, coefficients $c_{SW}^{(i)}$ and $c_A^{(i)}$ in Eqs.(\ref{CSW}) and (\ref{CA}) can be determined up to two loops as follows: with the setup outlined above, the product $L_S$ times the bare PCAC quark mass is first measured for several values of $N_S$, then it is fitted vs. $1/N_S$ and $c_{SW}$ and $c_A$ are finally determined by requiring the coefficient $d^{\ \!\!(i)}_{1}$ in Eq.(\ref{mhat}) to be compatible with zero.